Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Menu Invariance

 \section{Menu Invariance}

-In the last section, we saw how ignoring consumption when we aggregate across time can cause many of the standard random utility tools to fail.
+In the last section, we saw how ignoring consumption dependence when we aggregate across time can cause many of the standard random utility tools to fail.
 Our main goal in this section is to characterize which forms of consumption dependence are consistent with the classic model of random utility.
 To do this, we study transition functions and ask exactly which transition functions lead to a menu invariant distribution over preferences.
 In this section we maintain the assumption that each transition function $t$ is a full support transition function.\footnote{We relax this assumption for our main characterizations in the appendix.}

-\begin{definition} A full support transition function $t$ is \textbf{menu invariant} if $\nu_A=\nu_B$ for all sets $A,B \in \mathcal{X}_2$. \end{definition}
+\begin{definition} A full support transition function $t$ is \textbf{menu invariant} if $\nu_A=\nu_B$ for all sets $A,B \in \mathcal{X}$. \end{definition}

-In the above definition, we use $\mathcal{X}_2$ to represent the collection of all subsets of $X$ with at least two elements.
-We restrict our attention to these sets as choice is pinned down in singletons regardless of the underlying distribution over preferences.
 In simple terms, a transition function $t$ is menu invariant if it has a random utility representation.
 Before we move on to the general case, we first focus on the special cases of consumption independence and state independence.
 These two cases are the two extremes of our model.

 \begin{definition} A transition function $t$ is \textbf{consumption independent} if, for all $x,y \in X$ and for all $\succ \in \mathcal{L}(X)$, we have $t(x,\succ)=t(y,\succ)$.
 In the case of consumption independence, we write $t(\succ)$ instead of $t(x,\succ)$. \end{definition}